Vinegar Hill, Brooklyn: 20th century to present

 The area began a revitalization in the 1970s when an ethnically diverse group of newcomers, many of whom were artists, came to the area attracted by the views and proximity of Manhattan.
 These residents brought back the name Vinegar Hill for the area and helped preserve the Belgian block streets.
 The City of New York, petitioned by the residents of Vinegar Hill, declared the area a Historical District in the late 1990s.

+In 2008, Sam Buffa and Jean Adamson opened Vinegar Hill House on 72 Hudson Avenue, a former apartment turned 41-seat restaurant, the first eatery to open on the block since a diner closed in the 1970s.
+In 2018, Cafe Gitane opened at 70 Hudson Avenue, a rustic spot with a turntable and about 10 tables.

 Demographics

 Many Irish immigrants lived in Vinegar Hill and worked in the Navy Yard in 1798.
 Before and following the First World War and the great migration of people from Eastern Europe to the United States, Vinegar Hill became predominantly a neighborhood of Lithuanian immigrants, reaching 75% by the 1930 Census.

 The Lithuanian immigrant population of the area continued into the 1960s.
 In the shops on Hudson Avenue, the language spoken was Lithuanian.
 These immigrants brought their strong Roman Catholic religious beliefs with them and built a church on York Street, St. George R.C.
 Church.
 It was believed that the Lithuanians were not received by the two Irish churches, (St. Ann & St. Edwards) which is what led to the construction of the St. George R.C.
 Church.